ArturVSS/WSPR-Beacon-Controller/README.md

 - locator
 - power

 The controller allows you to set 5 schedules with the ability to set the day, time, and frequency, allowing you to change the frequency depending on the propagation.
 The website displays the time the last string was sent to the beacon, the received frame confirming command acceptance, and the sending of the WSPR beacon.
 After sending a string changing the parameters, these values ​​appear on the OLED display.
-After 30 seconds, the screen goes blank; restarting is achieved by pressing a button.
+After 30 seconds, the screen goes blank; restarting is achieved by pressing a button on the GPIO15 port shorted to 3V3.
 All parameters set on the website and schedules are saved in non-volatile memory and remain operational after restart.

 Connection: